RVirmoors/rvirmoors.github.io/_posts/2021-06-15-bitsy-game.md

 Oh well, this should be alright for a first attempt.
 I'd appreciate any feedback (on [twitter](https://twitter.com/growlerpig) or [itch](https://rvirmoors.itch.io/albertine)), since by now I've lost all perspective.

+[^1]: If you haven't played a Bitsy game before, maybe start with [a better one](https://itch.io/games/made-with-bitsy) to get a feel for the style.

-[^1]: rather, the initial version, which you can see below, in the image with the watch sprite.
+[^2]: rather, the initial version, which you can see below, in the image with the watch sprite.